aptivator/easy-data-state-react/README.md

 of operations that can be run on a piece of data.
 These abstractions necessitate a code boilerplate that takes extra time to write, maintain, and get up-to-speed with.
-The reader is encouraged to take a look at a Redux's example involving a simple counter datum and all of the requisite code required to implement it.
+The reader is encouraged to take a look at a Redux's example involving a simple counter and all of the requisite code required to implement it.
+For juxtaposition, a simple counter example using `easy-data-state` can be seen [here](./example/src/App.jsx).

 `easy-data-state` and its React bindings are designed to link UI components to the application's data as easily as possible.
 All a developer has to do is create an